lizhanmit/learning-notes/spark-note/spark-note.md

 When to cache data:

-- When doing data validation and cleaning.
+- When doing data validation and cleansing.
 - When querying a small “hot” dataset.
 - Cache for iterative algorithm like PageRank.
 - Generally, **DO NOT** use for input data as input data is too large.